jusuhero/dots/readme.md

 Then copy contents of `dots/.config/tmux` into `~/.config/tmux/`

 ### Neovim
-I use LunarVim, and have added configuration for different LSPs, and installed some additional cool plugins.
+<del>I use LunarVim, and have added configuration for different LSPs, and installed some additional cool plugins.
 See (https://www.lunarvim.org/de/docs/installation) for installation guidance and after that copy 'dots/.config/lvim/*' into '~/.config/lvim/'
-I would recommend setting an alias in zsh or bashrc like this: `alias vim='~/.local/bin/lvim'` Probably my favourite plugin is MarkdownPreview which allows previewing Markdown Files in the Browser, neatly formatted and auto-updating.
+I would recommend setting an alias in zsh or bashrc like this: `alias vim='~/.local/bin/lvim'` </del>

+Probably my favourite plugin is MarkdownPreview which allows previewing Markdown Files in the Browser, neatly formatted and auto-updating.

+Since LunarVim has stopped working with newer neovim versions and hasn't been updated since a year I switched to LazyVim (https://www.lazyvim.org/), but haven't configured it yet.
+My old LunarVim config will still be kept in this repo though.

 ### vifm
 Terminal file explorer.
 I like it very much.
 It is configured to show a preview of the file contents at the right side.